MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-windows-server.md

 > To download Windows Server, see [Windows Server evaluations](https://www.microsoft.com/evalcenter/evaluate-windows-server) in the Evaluation Center.

 > [!NOTE]
-> If you're looking for information about earlier versions that are no longer in support, see the [Windows previous versions documentation](/previous-versions/windows/).
+> If you're looking for information about earlier versions that are no longer supported, see the [Windows previous versions documentation](/previous-versions/windows/).

 ## Support and feedback